erictaylor103/node-api-challenge/README.md

     -Based on today's project this is an example of a partition into sub-applications: api/actions (this is a specific route to the actions route) api/projects (specific to the projects route)
-        api/project_id/actions (this is a sub route that looks for a specific action inside a specific action by id)
+        api/project_id/actions (this is a sub route that looks for a specific action inside a specific project by id)

 ## Minimum Viable Product